Shopify/shopify_app/README.md

 $ rails generate shopify_app:app_proxy_controller
 ```

-This optional generator, not included with the default generator, creates the app proxy controller to handle proxy requests to the app from your shop storefront, modifies 'config/routes.rb' with a namespace route and an example view which displays current shop information using the LiquidAPI
+This optional generator, not included with the default generator, creates the app proxy controller to handle proxy requests to the app from your shop storefront, modifies 'config/routes.rb' with a namespace route, and an example view which displays current shop information using the LiquidAPI

 ### Controllers, Routes and Views